maximecb/noisecraft/README.md

 NoiseCraft uses a multi-page design, as opposed to a single-page app.
 This means the New, Help and Browse links open new tabs.
-This helps users avoid accidentally losing their work when clicking other tabs, and make it possible for us to send new users direct links to the `/browse` and `/help` pages, for example.
+This helps users avoid accidentally losing their work when clicking other tabs, and makes it possible for us to send new users direct links to the `/browse` and `/help` pages, for example.

-The user-interface uses an immediate-mode GUI.
+The user interface uses an immediate-mode GUI.
 That is, the UI gets redrawn every time an action is performed on the model.
 This makes it trivial to implement features such as undo/redo, because we can simply store copies of previous project states.
 It also reduces the coupling between the UI and the model.
 In practice, caching is used to avoid